 - Accessible drinking fountains (for children and wheelchair users) are located at the visitor center, Lemon House, and the picnic area.

 - A wheelchair is available for loan at the visitor center, free of charge.
-In good weather, an electric scooter may also available (safety brief required).
-With advance notice, a 5 seat golf cart may be available to assist mobility impaired visitors to more easily visit the Lemon House and Engine House 6 Exhibit Shelter.
+In good weather, an electric scooter may also be available (safety brief required).
+With advance notice, a 5 seat golf cart may be available to assist mobility impaired visitors to more easily visit the Lemon House and Engine House No. 6 Exhibit Shelter.
 There is also a working elevator at the Lemon House available to wheelchair users.

 - The following trails and walkways are paved: Several paved trails near the picnic area; the park’s recycled plastic lumber boardwalk meets gradient standards and has bench seats.